savob/savobajic.ca/content/projects/personal/flightcontrol/_index.md

 # Detailed Report

-The brain of a drone is generally called a flight computer and a drone is little more than four stupidly powerful motors attached to a minuscule frame without one.
-This flight computer is responsible for not only receiving commands from the pilot but also stabilizing the drone given feedback from sensors, namely Inertial Measurement Units (**IMU**) that keep track of the accelerations the drone experiences and thus can be used to construct an idea of the drone's orientation and speed.
+The brain of a drone is generally called a flight controller and a drone is little more than four stupidly powerful motors attached to a minuscule frame without one.
+This flight controller is responsible for not only receiving commands from the pilot but also stabilizing the drone given feedback from sensors, namely Inertial Measurement Units (**IMU**) that keep track of the accelerations the drone experiences and thus can be used to construct an idea of the drone's orientation and speed.

-Although there are commercial flight computers available on the market I wanted to try my hand at making one from scratch to see the effort that goes into it, as well as allowing myself to tailor it to my desires, most notably digital control of the ESCs.
+Although there are commercial flight controllers available on the market I wanted to try my hand at making one from scratch to see the effort that goes into it, as well as allowing myself to tailor it to my desires, most notably digital control of the ESCs.
 I would also like to retain flexibility for future uses such as a fixed wing aircraft.